tesract/QueensRevised/README.md

 Using a constraint satisfier library, has yielded the best results so far, it can solve n=25 in under 5 minutes.
 Reports of 999 solutions took 11 hours, so this might work.
 Committing code to try on stronger machine.

+Memory usage on the constraints satisfier are too high using my current implementation, I susepect it would be slow also, since even if there was enough ram there would be no cache locality.